 Students spend one week on campus learning background information about Central America including its history of colonialism, its export economics, its political volatility and the resulting wealth inequality.
 Students then travel for 2 weeks in Central America to experience the extant inequality.
 The class participates in reciprocal development projects with local people.
-Each student selects a topic for further exploration through interviews with Latin American people.
-(Interterm)
+Each student selects a topic for further exploration through interviews with Latin American people. (as needed)

-BS196 Statistics for the Behavioral Sciences
+BS196 Statistics for the Behavioral Sciences 3 credits

 This course provides a foundation for statistics as used in psychology and sociology.
 It introduces descriptive statistics, the logic of hypothesis-testing and inference, and the basic parametric and nonparametric tests used in the discipline.
 It includes instruction in computer analysis of data.
-Prerequisite: MA110 or qualifying score.
+Prerequisite: MA110, MA 139 or higher math course, or ACT math score of at least 23.
 (Fall)